Sir John Fagg, 1st Baronet: Life

 Fagg was the son of John Fagg of Rye, in Sussex, and his wife Elizabeth Hudson (or Hodgson).
 He was educated at Emmanuel College, Cambridge, and then entered Gray's Inn.

-Fagg sat as Member of Parliament for Rye in the Long Parliament from 1645 to 1653.
+Fagg sat as a Member of Parliament for Rye in the Long Parliament from 1645 to 1653.
 He was appointed one of the commissioners for the Sussex Militia in 1648.
 In 1649, he purchased the manor of Wiston from John Tufton, 2nd Earl of Thanet.

 From 1654 to 1659, Fagg was MP for Sussex in the First, Second and Third Protectorate Parliaments.
 After the death of Oliver Cromwell, Fagg was commissioned to raise a regiment of foot by the Rump Parliament in 1659 and was taken prisoner by forces loyal to the military regime when he tried to secure Portsmouth for Parliament.

 In 1660, Fagg represented Steyning in the Convention Parliament, the parliament which made the arrangements for the Restoration of 1660.
 When this occurred, Fagg was pardoned for his activities in the Civil War and Interregnum, and on 11 December of the same year he was created a baronet, of Wiston in the County of Sussex.

 Fagg again represented Steyning throughout the long Cavalier Parliament of 1661–1679 and continued to do so until his death in 1701.
 In 1681 he was also returned for Sussex, but the parliament which came to be known as the Oxford Parliament lasted only a few days and was dissolved before he had chosen which constituency to represent.